ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ### Step two: Update the CRDs
 {: #upgrade-ocp-steps-251-crds}

-1. Get the existing 2.5 webhook TLS certificate from the `ibpinfra` project by running the following command:
+1. Get the webhook TLS certificate from the `ibpinfra` namespace by running the following command:

   ```
   TLS_CERT=$(kubectl get secret/webhook-tls-cert -n ibpinfra -o jsonpath={'.data.cert\.pem'})
   ```
   {: codeblock}
-2. When you originally deployed {{site.data.keyword.blockchainfull_notm}} Platform 2.5 you created four CRDs for the CA, peer, orderer, and console.
-Before you can update the operator, you need to update the CRDs to include a new `v1beta1` section as well as the webhook TLS certificate.
-Run the following four commands to update each CRD.
+2. When you deploy the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 you need to apply the following four CRDs for the CA, peer, orderer, and console.
+If you are upgrading to 2.5.1, before you can update the operator, you need to update the CRDs to include a new `v1beta1` section as well as the webhook TLS certificate that you just stored in the `TLS_CERT` environment variable.
+In either case, run the following four commands to apply or update each CRD.

   Run this command to update the CA CRD:

   ```
   cat <<EOF | kubectl apply  -f -